mmc41/VALJOGen/site/readme.txt

 To generate the website type "./build_site.sh" inside a command prompt inside this directory.
 Then switch to the gh-pages branch and execute the ./deploy_website.sh script there.

+In rare cases you may have to delete the output dir before doing the above for all changes to be picked up.
+I.e. 'rm -rf output'

 To test the generated website locally before deploying type "nanoc view" in a command prompt and open a browser at http://localhost:3000

 To install the necessary tools install ruby 1.9 or later, rubygems and type: